ddqof/proxy/README.md

 ## Description

-It's simple that forwarding your http and https traffic.
+It's simple tool that forward your http and https traffic.

 ## Requirements